-Unlike some towns, Rydal isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rydal are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rydal is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rydal is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Rydal who work in office and administrative support (16.12%), management occupations (13.11%), and sales jobs (6.97%).

 Of important note, Rydal is also a town of artists.
 Rydal has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rydal’s character.